workadventure/map-starter-kit/README.md

 npm install
 npm run dev
 ```

-If you are going to create custom websites to embed in the map, please reference the HTML files in the `input` option in *vite.config.js*.

 ## Test optimized map
 You can test the optimized map as you do in production: